Anita Ukah: Early life

 Ukah hails from Imo state and is from a family of seven.

-Education

-Ukah is a medical laboratory scientist who attended Igbinedion University, Okada, graduating in 2016.She earned a master's degree in public health from University of Chester.
+She is a medical laboratory scientist who attended Igbinedion University, Okada, graduating in 2016.
+She earned a master's degree in public health from University of Chester.

 Pageantry

 Anita's first pageantry was in her university where she won Miss Igbinedion University Okada (IUO) contest in 2014.
 In 2018, Ukah represented Imo state at the Most Beautiful Girl in Nigeria 2018.
-At the grand finale which held at the Okara Cultural Centre in Yenagoa, Bayelsa, She was crowned as the Most Beautiful Girl in Nigeria.
+At the grand finale which held at the Okara Cultural Centre in Yenagoa, Bayelsa, she was crowned as the Most Beautiful Girl in Nigeria.

+Other ventures

 Ukah who is known for her promotion of locally made goods in 2019, launched her own fashion accessories brand called The Uzo Brand.
 The company produces leather made goods from locally sourced materials.
 The brand mainly focuses on bags.
 Under the brand, she released her own bag collection.